Sony A1 II: two-minute review

 The message here is that there's practically nothing new in the A1 II, which is highly unusual for a Sony flagship camera, especially after such a quiet 2024 for the camera giant, with this being the first new full-frame Alpha this year.

 The A1 II combines excellent A1 and A9 III attributes in a single camera, but there's little here to get excited about.
-That said, Sony has slightly reduced the launch price compared to the A1 when it was announced almost fours ago (though Sony's hand has been somewhat forced by cheaper rivals coming onto the scene), and has ultimately created a polished upgrade over the first-gen model that's likely to please pros who rely on their gear daily in challenging situations.
+Sony has slightly reduced the launch price compared to the A1 when it was announced almost fours ago, so that's something at least.
+However, Sony's hand has been somewhat forced by cheaper rivals coming onto the scene since the A1 – the Nikon Z8 and Canon EOS R5 Mark II, and compared to them it feels over priced.
+For instance, at the time of writing you can get two Z8's on sale for the same price as one A1 II.

+Ultimately, Sony has created a polished upgrade over the first-gen model that's likely to please pros who rely on their gear daily in challenging situations.
 It may not be an exciting upgrade, but the Sony A1 II is up there with the very best cameras we've tested.

 Sony A1 II: price and release date

-- Body-only price is $6,500 / £6,300 (Australia TBC, around $12,000)
+- Body-only price is $6,500 / £6,300 / AU$10,989

-- On sale from late November
+- Available since late November

 - New BC-ZD1 charger and VG-C5 grip (sold separately)